On non-freeness of groups generated by two parabolic matrices with rational parameters: limit points and the orbit test: The orbit test and the corresponding modulo homomorphism

+\begin{rmk} Lemma~\ref{3-Diagonal} gives us the condition for $G_\alpha$ to contain a diagonal matrix.
+Similar to the previous lemmata, we want to find a partial converse of Lemma~\ref{3-Diagonal}.
+However, for given $\alpha=\frac{q}{p}$, if $X= $, then we have $\pi_{\frac{q}{p}}(X) = .$ Thus, we cannot obtain any information about $\alpha$. \end{rmk}

-\begin{rmk} \normalfont We point out that the analogous result for a diagonal matrix is particularly significant from the following perspective.
+We point out that the analogous result for a diagonal matrix is particularly significant from the following perspectives.
 One motivation is the computation of stabilizer subgroups.
 Recall the action of $G_{\alpha}$ on $S^1 \cong \RR \cup \{ \infty \}$ (see Subsection \ref{Pre_Orbit-Test} and \cite{MR4237486}).
 Using the action $G_{\alpha}$ on $S^1$, K. Kim and the first author constructed a new graph called the generalized Farey graph $\Gamma_{\alpha}$.
 The group $G_{\alpha}$ acts naturally on $\Gamma_{\alpha}$, and it is natural to ask how well this action behaves.
-The analogous result plays a key role in computing edge stabilizer subgroups.
+For more details on the graph $\Gamma_\alpha$, we refer to \cite{MR4237486}.
+The analogous result for a diagonal matrix plays a key role in computing edge stabilizer subgroups.
 By the construction of $\Gamma_\alpha$, all edges in the graph are of the form $g \cdot \ell$ where $g \in G_{\alpha}$ and $\ell$ is the geodesic between $0$ and $\infty$ in $\overline{\HH^2}=\HH^2 \cup \partial \HH^2$.
 Thus, it is enough to calculate the stabilizer subgroup $\Stab_{G_{\alpha}}(\ell)$.
 Since every diagonal matrix in $G_\alpha$ lies in $\Stab_{G_{\alpha}}(\ell)$, determining which diagonal matrices belong to $G_{\alpha}$ is essential for computing this stabilizer.
 One of the purposes of Lemma \ref{3--I} and Lemma \ref{3-Hol-Diagonal} is precisely to find this stabilizer subgroup.
 An understanding of this stabilizer subgroup may lead to new algebraic information about $G_{\alpha}$, such as decompositions, in a manner analogous to Bass–Serre theory.
+In terms of the action $G_\alpha \curvearrowright \Gamma_{\alpha}$, we can extend Lemma~\ref{3-Hol-Diagonal} as follows.